Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

 (ii) for any sequence $(N_k)_{k\ge 0}$ such that $(\mu^{N_k}_{t\land \beta_{N_k}})_{t\ge 0}$ goes in law, as $k\to \infty$, in $C([0,\infty), \cP(\rr^2))$, to some $(\mu_t)_{t\ge 0}$, it holds that $\mu_t$ is a.s a weak solution to \eqref{EDP} starting from $\mu_0 = f_0$.
 Moreover,

-\end{thm} The only condition on $f_0$ is that it is not a full Dirac mass, it can have any atoms as it wants provided none of these atoms have mass $1$. \vip Actually, it can be shown that with $\theta=2$, the particle system explodes in finite time for each fixed $N$, see \cite{ft} in a slightly different context.
-However, we will show the explosion time tends to infinity as $N\to \infty$, which explains that at the limit, the solution is global. \vip Roughly speaking, since $\beta_N\to \infty$, the above theorem implies that if we fix $T>0$, $(\mu^N_t)_{t\in [0,T]}$ is well-defined with high probability (as $N\to\infty$), is tight in some sense, and the accumulation points of this sequence are almost surely weak solutions of \eqref{EDP}-\eqref{EDP2} on $[0,T]$.
+\end{thm} The only condition on $f_0$ is that it is not a full Dirac mass, it can have any atoms as it wants provided none of these atoms have mass $1$. \vip Since $\beta_N\to \infty$, the above theorem implies that if we fix $T>0$, $(\mu^N_t)_{t\in [0,T]}$ is well-defined with high probability (as $N\to\infty$), is tight in some sense, and the accumulation points of this sequence are almost surely weak solutions of \eqref{EDP}-\eqref{EDP2} on $[0,T]$.